De Westereen: History

-De Westereen lies on the edge of the clay ridge of Kollum, Kollumerzwaag.
+De Westereen lies on the edge of the clay ridge of Kollum and Kollumersweach.
 The place name refers to the fact it lies on the western end of it, on the edge of lower-lying peat area.
 In 1503 the place was mentioned as Westereynde, in 1511 as Op eijnd, Swaga west eijnd, in 1573 as Westen Eijnde, in 1718 as Swaagwesterend and in 1786 as Zwaag-Westeinde.
 Zwaag refers to the land where cattle were kept, the pasture.

 In the 18th century the village grew on the northern side on the peatland, which was cultivated at that time.
 Most dwellings of this extension were heather and turf huts.
 The number of the huts grew quickly beyond the number of the already existing small forest farms the on Foarstrjitte that where there when they started the cultivation of the peatland.
 In the 20th century all of the huts were replaced with stone houses, most of them pretty small.
 The last turf hut, in Dutch called spitketen was torn down in 1939.

 The village was well into the 20th century also well known for its peddlers, traveling vendors that went from door to door all over the north of the Netherlands.
 It was the peddler place of Friesland.